azuredevcollege/trainingdays/day4/README.md

 ![Azure Bicep](./images/azure-bicep.jpg)

+You already have seen how to use ARM Templates, but with Azure Bicep it is easier to author your infrastructure as code.
 Azure Bicep is a Domain Specific Language (DSL) for deploying Azure resource declaratively.
 It aims to drastically simplify the authoring experience with a cleaner syntax, improved type safety, and better support for modularity and code re-use.
 Today you will deploy a simple Azure Bicep file using a GitHub Actions workflow.
 The sample application itself uses Azure Bicep to deploy all needed Azure resources.